Ray Wheatley: Boxer

 Wheatley turned professional in 1969, and competed in nine bouts.
 He retired from boxing in 1971.
-In 1969, Wheatley boxed future great Tony Mundine, dropping him with a right hand shot in round one.
+In 1969, Wheatley boxed future world Middleweight title challenger Tony Mundine, dropping him with a right hand shot in round one.
 Mundine got up and stopped Wheatley in the following round.

 After twelve years in retirement, Wheatley made a comeback in 1983 and defeated Australian heavyweight contenders Leo Moore and Brian Fitzsimmons.
 He lost to Australian heavyweight champion Dean Waters and top contender Rudy Darno.

 Official

-He refereed, judged or supervised world IBF title bouts in Australia, USA, China, South Africa, Indonesia, South Korea, Philippines, New Zealand and Thailand.
+Wheatley refereed, judged or supervised world IBF title bouts in Australia, USA, China, South Africa, Indonesia, South Korea, Philippines, New Zealand and Thailand.
 He worked as an official on four Kostya Tszyu IBF title bouts in Australia and USA.
 In 2002, he was an IBF supervisor for IBF heavyweight world title bout Evander Holyfield vs Chris Byrd in Atlantic City.
 He was also an IBF official on bouts featuring world champions Vic Darchinyan, Lovemore Ndou, Nonito Donaire and Muhammad Rachman.

 Wheatley was voted Vice President of the International Boxing Federation in Acapulco Mexico in 2000.

-There have been eleven (11) Australian based boxers who were successful in capturing IBF world titles.